The little but fundamental supporters (Crowdfunding)

 who provided equipment or general help

-Sailing Italia Services is a recent society that deals with sailing.
-From production to reparation: rigging, lazy bags and spary hoods.
+Sailing Italia Services is a society that deals with sailing.
+From production to reparation: rigging, lazy bags and spray hoods.

-It tries the best it can to provide quality, knowledge, and professionality to its sailor customers, in order to help them enjoy the profound emotions that sailboats create.
+It tries the best it can to provide quality, knowledge, and professionalism to its customers, in order to help them enjoy the profound emotions that sailboats create.

 Yam S.r.l. is an innovative boat design start-up, focused both on technological and pure design aspects.
 Its approach is characterized by research and testing on environmental-friendly materials, processes, and technologies.

 Yam attempts to face the sailing market with quality-based products, born on the basis of real customer needs, and sold at an accessible prize for the reference category.